tezedge/tezedge/tezos/interop/README.md

   * build automatically resolves OS a downloads correct pre-build library distribution

 ##### Local OCaml development
-If you want to build rust library with local build of Ocaml library from Tezos sources, you can set:
+If you want to build rust library with local build of Ocaml library from Tezos sources, you can set env variables to:
 * `OCAML_BUILD_CHAIN=local`
 * `UPDATE_GIT=false`
 * `TEZOS_BASE_DIR=<your-local-directory-with-tezos-sources>`

+and run `SODIUM_USE_PKG_CONFIG=1 cargo build` to build tezedge node manually.